moorexa/fatapi/readme.md

 # Requirements
 1. PHP 7 and above
-2. Knowledgable in PHP and OOP
+2. Knowledgeable in PHP and OOP
 3. Added knowledge of Moorexa ORM is a plus but not neccessary, everything is auto generated for you.

 # Installation